-Carbimazole tablets contains the active substance carbimazole.
-Carbimazole belongs to a group of medicine called antithyroid agents.
-Carbimazole is used to reduce the formation of thyroid hormones in adults and children with an overactive thyroid gland.
-The conditions is called hyperthyroidism.
+Carbimazole is a sulfur-containing imidazole derivative which belongs to a group of medicines called antithyroid agents.
+Carbimazole is used to reduce the formation of thyroid hormones in adults and children with an over active thyroid gland.
+The condition is called hyperthyroidism.
 Carbimazole is also used in more serious cases, for example, to restore the normal function of the thyroid before its partial removal by surgery.
-It may also be used together with other treatments for hyperthyroidism.
+It may also be used together with other treatments for hyperthyroidism like therapy prior to and post radio-iodine treatment.

-2. What you need to know before you take Carbimazole
+What you need to know before you take Carbimazole

-Do not take Carbimazole:
+Do not take Carbimazole If you are allergic to Carbimazole

-- if you are allergic (hypersensitive) to carbimazole or any of the ingredients of carbimazole - if you are allergic (hypersensitive) to other anti-thyroid medications such as thiamazole, methimazole or propylthiouracil. - if you are breast-feeding. - if you have a serious blood disorder. - if you have a severe liver disorder. - if you had inflammation of the pancreas (acute pancreatitis) after administration of carbimazole or thiamazole in the past.
+- or any of the other ingredients of this medicine (listed in section 6).
+If you have a serious blood - disorder. - If you have a severe liver disorder.
+If you had inflammation of the - pancreas (acute pancreatitis) after administration of carbimazole or thiamazole in the past.